Ok this is something completely new to me but I think it will be a great add on to Mums Tax Break.

 The third section ‘She’s unstoppable’ gives an overview of what it is like and how it feels to have reached your goals and get to where you want to be.
 She offers advice on how to keep the momentum flowing, overcoming overwhelm, celebrating a success and building a good network of mentors and business friends.

 The book ends on the 28 day ‘She Means Business’ challenge which I am yet to read as I’m eagerly waiting the release of the online course to accompany it as mentioned above.

-Overall, I thoroughly enjoyed the book and highly recommend it to others, especially if you are at the very beginning of your entrepreneurial journey as I would imagine most of the content will be completely new to you.
-I am now even more intrigued as to what the FEA members course is like and one of the most important things I am taking away is to set myself a business mission.
+Overall, I thoroughly enjoyed the book and highly recommend it to others.
+Especially if you are at the very beginning of your entrepreneurial journey as I would imagine most of the content will be completely new to you.
+I am now even more intrigued as to what the FEA members course is like.
+One of the most important things I am taking away is to set myself a business mission.

 I’ve read the book straight through, I’d advise maybe doing this too and attempt it a second time with a journal and pen to scribble down lots of notes and crazy ideas to get you started on your own personal journey of female entrepreneurial success.
 This is my plan of action for this week!!

 If you have read the book as well, please let me know what your thoughts are in the comments?
 Also, Are there are other books you can recommend?